mikeoc61/Web_Site_Monitor/README.md

 # Web_Site_Monitor

-Python program which opens a target URL and then loops at a specified interval checking
+Python program which opens a target URL and then loops at a specified interval on health of the web site, specifically:

 1. Accessibility

 2. Latency

-3. Changes based on a hash of contents
+3. Content changes based on a hash calculation and comparison with previous

-If there are problems with these, the program either terminates or reports the problem with a timestamp
+If there are problems with these, the program either terminates or reports the issue with a timestamp and continues to monitor.

 Program optionally utilizes AWS SNS service to alert a mobile number of problems.
 As such, AWS SDK with Boto3 needs to be installed and configured.

-To enable AWS SNS, invoke program rom command line using '-sns' argument
+To enable AWS SNS, invoke program from command line using '-sns' argument

-With enabled, program queries the following AWS environment variables.
+With SNS enabled, program queries the following AWS environment variables.
 If not found, user is prompted to enter them:

   AWS_PROFILE = profile defined in users ~/.aws/configure and credentials files